 Ethnographic reports cite firsthand accounts from shamans from the Lesotho region of South Africa who describe entering a hypnagogic state where dreams are experienced with liveliness and the clarity of normal consciousness.
 It is in this state of semi-consciousness that the shaman is able to communicate with the spirit world and receive the blessings and knowledge of past generations.
 They also report that as the body falls into a dream state they feel physically paralyzed, while mind and memory remain intact and coherent.
 By maintaining this state of awareness over a period of time they are able to enter the dream world with complete faculties and recollective abilities.

-Hemia salicifolia is a flowering shrub that grows from Mexico to Argentina and is widely cultivated through its range.
+Hemia salicifolia, or Sinicuichi for Sun Opener, is a flowering shrub that grows from Mexico to Argentina and is widely cultivated through its range.
 Hemia salicifolia has a Shamanic tradition dating to the Aztecs.
 In addition to aiding lucid dreaming, Heimia Salicifolia is thought to aid astral travel.
 Those who ingest the herb say that they sometimes experience time travel and out of body experiences.
 There is speculation that lucid dreaming and astral projection stem from the same part of the brain.

 L-theanine is an amino acid that is found in tea leaves.
 L-theanine promotes relaxation and facilitates sleep by contributing to a number of changes in the brain. .
 L-theanine elevates levels of GABA, as well as serotonin and dopamine.
 These chemicals are known as neurotransmitters, and they work in the brain to regulate emotions, mood, concentration, alertness, and sleep, as well as appetite, energy, and other cognitive skills.
 L-theanine also reduces levels of chemicals in the brain that are linked to stress and anxiety.
 This may also be a way that L-theanine can protect brain cells against stress and age-related damage.
 In addition, L-theanine enhances alpha brain wavesthet are associated with a state of wakeful relaxation.
 That’s the state of mind you experience when meditating, being creative, or letting your mind wander in daydreaming.
 Alpha waves are also present during REM sleep.